eligosource/eventsourced/README.md

 Recovery
 --------

 Recovery is a procedure that re-creates the state of event-sourced applications consisting of [`Eventsourced`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.Eventsourced) actors (processors) and [channels](#channels).
-Recovery is usually done at application start, either after normal termination or after a crash.
+Recovery is usually done at application start, either after normal termination or after a crash (but can also be done any time later, even for individual processors and channels).

     val system: ActorSystem = …
     val journal: ActorRef = …